hannibunny/nlpbook/NLP/_build/html/_sources/05representations/05lsi.md

 The lower-dimensional space is now obtained by

 1. Select the number of dimensions $k$ of the lower-dimensional space.
-Note that $t$ is the number of topics, that shall be distinguished.
+Note that $k$ is the number of topics, that shall be distinguished.
 2. Keep the first $k$ columns of matrix $T$ and remove the other $n-k$ columns to obtain the reduced matrix $T'$.
 Silmilarly, keep the first $k$ rows and the first $k$ columns of matrix $S$ to obtain the reduced matrix $S'$ and keep the first $k$ columns of matrix $D$ and to obtain the reduced matrix $D'$.